Symbian9/qmapshack-doc-wiki/Use Case: Motorcycle Navigation.md

 #Why QMapShack?#

 ##Glimpse on the GIS software Field##
+This is not a thourgh overview if GIS software for linux, just may personal experience.
+Being farmer by profession, I have used qgis since about 5 years now to assist the ever growing documentation needs of work in the field.
+I have a samll **BT747 GPS logger** I can carry with me on the tractor.
+At home, I can import the tracks into qgis and find the partition of my fields for different crops.
+While I'd consider qgis much more elaborate and mature than QMApShak, it is in many cases much more tedius, overcrowded, and slow.
+Hoewever, when it comes to 2-D geospatial objects aka areas, QMS appears to me far behind qgis.

+Maintaining a collection of trip records may become a source of chaos over time.
+A Tool for a quick preview of shape and location of track might be of great assistance for sorting.
+On my old SuSE 11 workstation, misused *josm* - the OSM map edit tool - for this purpose.
+While it is quite slow due to its java architecture and a lot features if which I do not even know the purpose, It was still faster as the qgis track conversion procedure.
+I used it for opening tracks on a OSM or Satellite image bakground - just to get an Idea what is in the track when organizing them.

+On my debian, I found *marble* as a much better tool for fast preview of tracks (and other GPS data) files.
+It is even preregistered as standard application for gpx filed and fires up within seconds.
+While in some instances targeting similiar use cases as QMapShack, I did not dig deeper into it.
+Well - I had preplanned a tour using the address search capability I was (then) still missing in QMapShack.
+I had to find out that it can only export some nasty kml-format, which even gpsbabel was not able to properly transform into gpx.
+One nice feature might come handy again: It looks like marble can integrate a live GPS receiver device and thus keep a map view centered at the current position.
+More on this on "further plans".

+Garmin, one of the major satnav device manufacturers, offers a product called *"BaseCamp"*.
+As the name suggests, it is targeted precisely to planing and replanning trips which are assisted by one of its devices "out there in the wild".
+Of course, it offers a good integration with its own satnav gadgets.
+The main disadvantage for me: it only runs on WIN$.
+Becoming fed up with WIN$ in the times of WIN2k, I use Linux as main OS for more than a decade now.

+Searching for "BaseCamp wine", I found reports of bad experience - and a pointer to *QLandkarteGT*, and from the last ones web page a Pointer to its successor QMapShack.
+So I started to explore QMapShack considering as the open surce / linux alternative to Garmins BaseCamp.

-##FEatures of QMS I learned to appreciate##
+##FEatures of QMapShack I learned to appreciate##
-Really fast performance when zooiming in and out even with multiple maps
+* Really fast performance when zooiming in and out even with multiple maps
-DEM, Topo mapsm bicycle maps, Sat images for estimation the "scenicity" of a tour Offline OSM and offline DEM
+* DEM, Topo mapsm bicycle maps, Sat images for estimation the "scenicity" of a tour
+* Offline OSM and offline DEM
-Offline router routino
+* Offline router routino
-possibilty to build all on a single data source OSM (well, there may be some time lags if we used prefabricated sources as recommended in Manual
+* possibilty to build all on a single data source OSM (well, there may be some time lags if we used prefabricated sources as recommended in Manual

-Routing
+* Routing
-GPX import and export (havent yet tested ohter formats) Handle many GPX projects simultaneously
+* GPX import and export (havent yet tested ohter formats)
+* Handle many GPX projects simultaneously
-GArmin device integration
+* workable GArmin device integration (no access to test other brands)

 ## downsides##
 To me, QMapShack appears to be a project of rapid devlopment.
 Why this is good news if it comes to features and quality we can expect, we see that documentation does not catch up.
 For example, recently I asked in QMS issue list for some functionality that might resemble some basic route plannig features, as (still to be) described below.
 Surprise: route planning support is available and works fine, but simply is not yet documented.
 I agree, another candidate for my ToDo list.